Hellisotherpeople/CX_DB8/README.md

 python3 -i cx_db8_flair.py
 ```

+Flair will go and download the embeddings, which are fasttext, extvec, and flairs fast models.
+These will up about 3.5 - 4 gigs of diskspace, and will take up about that much RAM during execution.

 It will prompt you with a screen asking you to continue.
 Press "y" or it will end execution, and save any summaries found to "test_sum.docx".
 It will then prompt you to add card text into Ctrl-D is pressed.
 Then it will ask for a card tag, or allow the user to give a "generic" summary by entering -1.
 It will then prompty for a card author and date, and then the citation.
 After all of this are entered, the summary is generated and the prompt will ask you to either continue execution with a "y" or to end exeuction.

 Depending on the paramaters chosen, summarization may take a long time (more accurate) or be nearly instant.
-The default settings are a balance
+The default settings are a balance of the two, though I advise folks to open cx_db8_flair.py with their favorite text editor and test out the "fast" and "slow" settings, as they have different advantages/disadvantages (on fast settings, a whole 300 card case could be cut in 1-2 minutes)

-Please submit issues for help with installation or running cx_db8.
+Please submit issues for help with installation or running cx_db8 here with the issue tracker.

 ## UPDATE 3/30/2019